glarmer/SwanAuth/README.md

 # SwanAuth
 A unofficial Discord Authenticator bot for Swansea University servers to verify members.
 This bot is in no way affiliated with Swansea University.

-This readme is entirely temporary, but below is a quick outline of how you can set the bot up in a server.
+This readme is temporary, but below is a quick outline of how you can set the bot up in a server.

 1.)
 Invite the bot (https://discord.com/api/oauth2/authorize?client_id=1022933651341709425&permissions=268437636&scope=bot%20applications.commands)